iandailis/Palettizer/README.md

 # How to use:

 1) run "main.py" with python3
 2) follow the instructions in the terminal.
 There are two provided images to try out.
-Using more than 8 bits per pixel is not recommended.
 3) put the generated folder into your main project directory and add the three sv files to your project
 4) instantiate the <picture_name>_mapper module